 QTube Drives 'Exciting Times' For Quantel

-The Quantel-sponsored Formula 1 race car parked outside the South Hall of the Las Vegas Convention Center carried a message: According to Steve Owen, Quantel director of marketing, it was a preview of the company's state-of-the-art, high-performance products found inside the hall.
+The Quantel-sponsored Formula 1 race car parked outside the South Hall of the Las Vegas Convention Center carries a message: According to Steve Owen, Quantel director of marketing, it's a preview of the company's state-of-the-art, high-performance products found inside the hall.

-Speaking at an NAB Show press event, Quantel's Roger Thornton called the 2011 NAB Show "exciting times" for the veteran firm, one marked by a significant emphasis on software advances and commercial off-the-shelf hardware components.
+Speaking at a Sunday press event, Quantel's Roger Thornton called the 2011 NAB Show "exciting times" for the veteran firm, one marked by a significant emphasis on software advances and commercial off-theshelf hardware components.

-Quantel's biggest NAB Show splash comes from QTube, a platform facilitating self-scaling video workflows over IP.

 The latest product and technology information